-Ari Got the Suga’: The Name Behind the Blog
+Ari Got the Suga’: The Naming of This Platform

 I was 16 and a novice diabetic when my great aunt from South Carolina visited my grandmother.
 Unlike most of my family, she was unaware of my new status.
 I had taken out my meter to check my blood sugar when she interrupted, “Ari, you got the suga’?…”